 Café Brûlot ladle pour. |

-By now my father-in-law has stopped sneezing.
-His face is a lovely shade of purple; part blue from lack of oxygen and part beet red from embarrassment.
+By now, my father-in-law has stopped sneezing.
+His face is a lovely shade of purple; part huckleberry blue from lack of oxygen and part strawberry red from embarrassment.
 For a moment, there was complete silence throughout the restaurant.
 No one moved.
 Time stood still.
 Then, as if on some unseen cue, busboys, servers, front-end managers, and hostesses all appeared and cleaned the mess, tended to the diners, and offered heartfelt apologies.
-Our server managed to salvage the Bananas Foster and we even ordered Café Brûlot.
+Our server managed to salvage the Bananas Foster, and we even ordered Café Brûlot.
 However, we told him we preferred he hold on to the ladle.
 He forced a smile.

-When our check arrived, we scrutinized it looking for any charges not related to our meal.
-We decided to pay cash for the meal, so we broke out the Benjamins—we did not want our full names known to management.
+When our check arrived, we scrutinized it looking for any charges unrelated to our meal.
+We decided to pay cash, so we broke out the Benjamins—we did not want our full names known to management.
 I could not resist and wrote on the check, "Best Dinner Theater in NOLA!" signed "Orange Nation—SU", in hopes they would think we were "Damn Yankees" from New York.

 |

 As for the game, it was a Tie, 16-16.
 In response, Syracuse sent hundreds of ugly "ties" to Coach Dye.
 (Tie Dye.
 Get it?)
 In return, Auburn fans sent "sour grapes" to their coach.
-To have the last laugh, Coach Dye autographed each one of them, then sold them for $100 each.
-More than 2000 Syracuse fans unknowingly became Auburn University donors with the proceeds going to the General Scholarship Fund.
+To have the last laugh, Coach Dye autographed each tie, then sold them for $100 each.
+More than 2000 Syracuse fans unknowingly became Auburn University donors, with the proceeds going to the General Scholarship Fund.
 Those “sour grapes” were sweet as Sugar.
 War Eagle!